 The fourth significant difference is the addition of appendix X2 which serves as a general guide for the selection of a passivation treatment for different grades of stainless steel.

-In summary, the new version clarifies a number of specific details, adds an additional new test, removes restrictions on testing parts used in food processing, clarifies restrictions applying to high-strength steels subject to hydrogen embrittlement and adds clarifying information in the new addendum X2.
+The new version clarifies a number of specific details, adds an additional new test, removes restrictions on testing parts used in food processing, clarifies restrictions applying to high-strength steels subject to hydrogen embrittlement and adds clarifying information in the new addendum X2.
 For more information about how RP abrasives innovative passivation services may help you, please contact us today.

 In summary, both standards describe and control how stainless steel (corrosion-resistant steel) can be made more stainless or corrosion resistant, thereby allowing products to work in harsh conditions, to work longer and to be more reliable than they otherwise would be.
 To learn more about the innovative passivation services RP Abrasives provides, including citric acid passivation contact us today.